 You decrease your average account age.

 Account age consists of 5 to 7 percent of your credit score.
-For young borrowers, student loans might be the first line of credit they ever applied for.
+For young borrowers, student loans might be the first line of credit they ever applied to receive.
 If they become paid off through a student loan consolidation, that could drastically decrease the age of your oldest account, and therefore lower your credit.

 All of these hits to your credit are temporary, and most experts agree that it’s more important to pay off your student loan debt than worry about small drops in your credit score.